leedh7878/DanielLee_Project_Portfolio/README.md

 # Project_Portfolio

-This is my directory for project portfolio
+This is the repository for my project portfolio

 My guideline for how I organized the directory: